ThirdAILabs/Universe/README.md

 some issues with existing cache information if you have last build on your local machine, and you may need to run a clean build or delete your build folder.

-## Debugging with DDB and ASan from Python
+## Debugging with GDB and ASan from Python
-1. Do a debug build
+1. Do a debug build.
+If you try to run a python test at this point, you may encounter errors or the python test won't run at all.
-2. Run `export LD_PRELOAD=$(gcc -print-file-name=libasan.so):\$LD_PRELOAD`.
+2. Run `export LD_PRELOAD=$(gcc -print-file-name=libasan.so):$LD_PRELOAD`.
 This
-is NOT run automatically when you startup a development docker container, as it makes all python code run twice as slow and we want it to be a conscious decision.
+is NOT run automatically when you startup a development docker container, as it makes all python code run twice as slow and it should be a conscious decision.
+If you try to run a python test now, you will get lot's of noise memory leak errors from python itself.
+In fact, even running python3 and immediately exiting will cause errors.
-3. Run `export ASAN_OPTIONS=suppressions=leak-suppresions.supp`.
-This is run automatically when you startup a development docker container, so you don't need to do this step in that case.
-It basically prevents all leak checks for python code, as this is very noisy.
+3. Run `export LSAN_OPTIONS=suppressions=~/Universe/leak-suppresions.supp`.
+This will
+supress memory leak errors from Python calls (basically this is all memory leaks, so ASan will mostly be useful for illegal memory accesses).
+This DOES get run automatically as part of the docker container.
 4. Run your python code/test with perf or gdb.
 You can also just run it normally and ASan will run.
 See https://github.com/google/sanitizers/issues/1086 and